epfl-ada/ada-2021-project-t-ada/README.md

 ### Research questions

 Our project answers the following questions:
-- Who are the main speakers quoted in the newspapers and from what political party are they?
+- Who are the main speakers quoted in the newspapers and from which political party are they?
 - What is the opinion of newspapers on big subjects and debated topics?
 Are these opinions drifting towards one political party?
 - Are there any specific topics that are frequently addressed by newspapers?
 Are those topics relevant to define the newspapers' political opinion?